RI-imaging/DryMass/docs/sec_gs_command_line_interface.rst

 ----------------------------------
 If some of the parameters (e.g. pixel size or wavelength) are not stored with the experimental data, DryMass will ask the user to enter these in the command prompt.
-This can be time-consuming, especially if a recursive analysis is performed (see below).
-To simplify the analysis in such cases, DryMass has the command ``dm_profile``, which allows to store existing DryMass configuration files in a local library.
+This process can be time-consuming, especially if a recursive analysis is performed (see below).
+To simplify the analysis in such cases, DryMass has the command ``dm_profile``, which allows to store existing DryMass configuration files in a local library and use them to analyze data.

 .. code-block:: bat